bennidi/mbassador/README.md

 There is a [spring-extension](https://github.com/bennidi/mbassador-spring) available to support CDI-like transactional message sending in a Spring environment.
 This is a good example of integration with other frameworks.

 >  ################   NOTE ####################

 > [15.10.2015] My spare time programming efforts have shifted to another open source project - [openmediaid](http://www.openmediaid.org).
 I will not be able to actively push development of this library anymore.
 Any developers interested in becoming co-maintainers of this library... you are very welcome!

-> However, the code base has matured over the past years and I think it is fairly safe to use this library in your production code.

 Table of contents:
   *  [Usage](#usage)